riffusion/riffusion-hobby/README.md

 ## Run the model server

 Riffusion can be run as a flask server that provides inference via API.
+This server enables the [web app](https://github.com/riffusion/riffusion-app) to run locally.

 Run with:

 ```
 python -m riffusion.server --host 127.0.0.1 --port 3013